Brenda-Chuang/Brenda-s-Portfolio/README.md

 Web Scraping Tools and Method:
 - Python libraries: Playwright and BeautifulSoup. <br/>
 - The data was scraped by dividing it into several sections based on car models.
-  This avoids the occasion that requires rerunning the code to fetch all required data.
+  This avoids the occasion that requires rerunning the code to fetch all the necessary data.

 The shop webpage contains all vehicle boxes in which the vehicle data are displayed.
-The scrapping process involves finding all links associated with the vehicle boxes and accessing the individual vehicle pages to scrap the required data.
-The required vehicle data for this project are categorised into three sections:
+Scrapping involves finding all links associated with the vehicle boxes and accessing the individual vehicle pages to scrap the required data.
+The vehicle data necessary for this project are categorised into three sections:
 - Vehicle Main Details and Statistics: Make, Model, Price, and View.
 - Vehicle Features: Model Year, Odometer, Fuel Type, Drivetrain, Transmission, Seats, Engine.
 - Additional Vehicle Details: Series, Transmission, Body, Colour, VIN, Badge, Engine, Drive Type, Stock number, and Rego.<br />